heremaps/here-sdk-ref-app-flutter/README.md

 See the [LICENSE](./LICENSE) file in the root folder of this project for license details.

 For other use cases not listed in the license terms, please [contact us](https://developer.here.com/help).

+### Note

+This application and the HERE SDK itself include open source components which require explicit attribution.
+Please remember to add open source notices in your project.
+Furthermore, we ask you not to re-sell the icons included in this project.